 The exception to this is where students seek enrollment in higher-level math courses.
 Students wishing to enroll in the following math courses are required to take and adhere to placement guidance from, the Advanced Algebra and Functions test, as part of Accuplacer, through the college's testing center, for admission into any of the following courses: MATH 110, MATH 112, and MATH 113.
 Please note, courses in other disciplines may also require advanced mathematics placement.
-Students should check with their advisor.
+Students should check with their advisor institutions.
+Students acquire the technical knowledge supported by a strong basis in theory and creativity.
+They prepare for entry-level positions as directors, camera operators, composers, audio engineers, writers, and on-air talent within the industry.
+The Broadcasting option provides graduates with real-world experience through the facilities of EDTV20 the College's educational broadcast facility and our web-based radio station.